Blog

 JBT Marel is the former.
 Carlisle Technology is the latter.

 JBT Marel is a $3.8 billion food and beverage technology company serving poultry, beef, pork, seafood, produce, dairy, beverages, pet food, and more.
 They offer integrated solutions that span equipment, software, services, and application expertise across the full food and beverage supply chain.
+It’s a formidable business.
+But it’s also a company that serves meat processing as one segment among many.

 If you're a mid-size processor trying to determine which approach fits your operation, here’s what you actually need to know.